RemcoSlijkhuis/EHExtractor/data/Test_and_log_files/README.md

 # Step-by-step example run of the EHExtractor analyzer

 The following describes an example run of the (installed) EHExtractor analyzer on a never-before-analyzed 32-bit MSVC-compiled binary.
-(Test binaries with corresponding reference output log files are available from the ["data/Test and log files"](/data/Test and log files) folder.)
+(Test binaries with corresponding reference output log files are available from the [data/Test_and_log_files](/data/Test_and_log_files) folder.)

 1. Start Ghidra.
 2. Import a binary in the project window using all defaults.